lambdaclass/concrete/ROADMAP.md

      pointer that ordinary ownership does not see.
 V1 answer should compare typed index newtypes (`NodeId`, not `u64`), generation-counted slots, arena validity invariants, and proof obligations that inject newtype invariants as scoped hypotheses.
-Add
-     `docs/ARENA_INDEX_SAFETY.md`, `examples/arena_indices/{stale_index,generation_checked,typed_node_id}/`,
+Public stdlib arenas remain workload-
+     gated: do not add a generic `Arena<T>` until a parser/graph/runtime workload needs it, and never expose raw integer indices as the stable API.
+     Any admitted arena-backed container must preserve linear destruction, allocator visibility, and stale-index rejection or explicit trust.
+Add `docs/ARENA_INDEX_SAFETY.md`, `examples/arena_indices/{stale_index,generation_checked,typed_node_id}/`,
      and `scripts/tests/check_arena_index_safety.sh`; the gate must prove stale index reuse is rejected, trapped, or explicitly trusted, never silently